CONTENT & ASSESSMENTS

 Online Assessment Strategies

 Within online courses, assessments can provide a wide range of information to track learner progress along the way as well as to evaluate a learner’s final mastery of content.
 When teaching in person many knowledge checks occur naturally within the regular course meeting times and interactions.
 Teaching online requires planning ahead for these moments and aligning the best methods to identify how well learners are comprehending in order to guide them back on track.
 There are many different ways to create these kinds of assessments.

 Develop Your Online Assessment Strategy

-- Which type of assessments best align with my overall learning objectives?
+- Objective Alignment: Confirm your assessments best align with the overall learning objectives.